Guide to the John Howard Papers, 1950-2013

 Organizations represented include Atlanta Lesbian and Gay History Thing, The Gay, Lesbian and Bisexual Alliance of the University of Alabama, Mary Renault Society, Queer Nation, amongst others.
 The subseries also consists of the activist events pertaining to the Cracker Barrel.

-Conferences attended include the Queer History Conference, Queer Matters Conference, Sex Show Conference, the Southern Conference on Afro-American Studies, and several others.
-Files arranged alphabetically by conference title.
+Conferences organized include Queer Matters Conference and Sex Show Conference; conferences attended include the Queer History Conference, the Southern Conference on Afro-American Studies, and several others.
+Files arranged alphabetically by title.

-This subseries includes research on subjects such as sodomy, Shirley Q. Liquor, James Buchanon, and also includes photos from a Delta State Yearbook.
+This subseries includes research on subjects such as sodomy, Shirley Q. Liquor, U.S. President James Buchanan, and also includes photos from a Delta State Yearbook.
 Files arranged alphabetically.

 Clippings concern LGBTQI issues in Alabama, Atlanta/Emory University, and Duke University.
 Also includes clippings on non-gay issues in the south.